-Outsourcing (also sometimes referred to as "contracting out") is a business practice used by companies to reduce costs or improve efficiency by shifting tasks, operations, jobs or processes to an external contracted third party for a significant period of time.
+Outsourcing (sometimes referred to as "contracting out") shifts tasks, operations, jobs, or processes to an external workforce, by contracting with a third party for a significant period of time.
 Businesses typically do this to reduce costs or improve efficiency.
 Outsourced functions can be performed by the third party either onsite or offsite of the business.

 Outsourcing is not limited to manufacturing jobs.
-Customer service jobs, such as those in a call center, and computer programming jobs are also outsourced by companies seeking ways to reduce costs.
+Customer service jobs, such as those in call centers, and computer programming jobs also are outsourced by companies seeking ways to reduce costs.
 A large number of companies outsource at least some functions of human resources tasks, such as employee benefits management and payroll.

-Outsourcing can also involve the purchasing of components from another source, such as components for computer equipment.
-The component can be purchased for a lower cost than it would be for the company to manufacture that component themselves, and the component may be of higher quality.
+Outsourcing also can involve the purchasing of components from another source, such as components for computer equipment.
+Components sometimes can be purchased for less than it would cost for companies to manufacture those components themselves, and the components may be of higher quality.

-IT services can also be outsourced.
-For example, cloud computing and software-as-a-service (SaaS) offer companies access to computer services and tools that were once managed in-house by a company's IT department.
+Information technology (IT) services also can be outsourced.
+For example, cloud computing and software-as-a-service (SaaS) offer companies access to computer services and tools that once were managed in-house by companies' IT departments.

-In addition to cost savings, a company may also employ an outsourcing strategy in order to focus on its core business competencies.
-This allows the company to devote more resources to what it does well, which can improve efficiency and increase its competitiveness.
-Production can be streamlined and production time shortened while reducing operational costs.
+- In addition to cost savings, companies may also employ outsourcing strategies in order to focus on core business competencies.
+This allows companies to devote more resources to what they do well, which can improve efficiency and increase competitiveness.
+Production can be streamlined and production times shortened while reducing operational costs.

-Those non-core functions that are outsourced will usually go to outside organizations for whom that function is a core business competency, further benefiting the business through the improved management of those functions.
+- The noncore functions that a firm outsources will usually go to outside organizations for whom those functions are a core business competency, further benefiting the business through the improved management of those functions.

-A company may also choose to outsource in order to avoid government regulations or mandates, such as environmental regulations or safety regulations and requirements.
+- A company also may benefit from outsourcing by avoiding government regulations or mandates, such as environmental regulations or safety regulations and requirements.

-Security is an important factor in outsourcing.
-The relationship will inevitably involve the third party organization's access to sensitive business data, trade secrets and other confidential information that is necessary for it to perform its contracted function.
+- Security also is an important factor in outsourcing.
+Many outsourcing relationships inevitably will involve the third party organization's access to sensitive business data, trade secrets, and other confidential information that is necessary to perform contracted functions.

-There may also be some negative public relations impacts for a company when outsourcing results in the loss of a large number of jobs for workers in their local communities.
+There may be some negative public relations impacts for companies when outsourcing results in the loss of a large number of jobs for workers in their local communities.